Get to Know the Therapeutic Benefits of a Warm Water Pool

 There are many benefits to using warm water pools, some of which are described here:

 Hydrostatic pressure: Hydrostatic pressure is the pressure exerted by water due to the force of gravity.
 Hydrostatic pressure generally increases the farther under the surface of the water you move.
-Hydrostatic pressure can help decrease pain and edema, which in turn can increase a person’s range of motion.
+This can help decrease pain and edema, which in turn can increase a person’s range of motion.
 It can also increase venous return and circulation, which is good for the heart, and can decrease the pooling of blood that can occur in the extremities.
 All of this combines to decrease pain, promote the relaxation of the muscles, and increase the body’s range of motion.

 Viscosity: The viscosity of water is a term used to describe the resistance of water.
 The viscosity of water allows for the creation of resistance in hydrotherapy exercises performed in warm water pools.
 This means that you can exercise without overloading muscles or stressing your joints.
-Moving through the water as a form of exercise is not too dissimilar from exercising with a light weight in your hands or attached to your ankles, except because of water’s even distribution across your body, this pressure is felt equally on all muscles and does not stress joints.
+Moving through the water as a form of exercise is not too dissimilar from exercising with a light weight in your hands or attached to your ankles.
+Except because of water’s even distribution across your body, this pressure is felt equally on all muscles and does not stress joints.
 The end result is improved muscle tone and the opportunity for progressive strength and balance training.